mirkin/setups/iosdev.md

 ### UIView

 Hierarchical rectangular area with coords for drawing and touch events.
 Root of all is your UIViewController's var view: UIView.
+Origin upper left.

 var superview: UIView?
 var subviews: [UIView]